aws/aws-application-networking-k8s/docs/contributing/developer.md

 pip install -r requirements.txt make docs
 ```
 The website will be located in `site/` directory.
-You can also run a local dev-server by running `mike serve`.
+You can also run a local dev-server by running `mike serve` or `mkdocs serve`.

 ## Contributing